Skip to Content

 SOURCE: Tom Shakespeare, Alice Whieldon.
 Sing Your Heart Out: community singing as part of mental health recovery.
 Medical Humanities, 2017; medhum-2017-011195 DOI: 10.1136/medhum-2017-011195

 Three.
 Going outside.
-(Hand-drawn black-ink doodled image of a hand dropping bird seed on a sidewalk for two black birds to eat.)
+Illustrated by a hand-drawn black-ink doodled image of a person hand-dropping bird seed on a sidewalk for two black birds to eat.

 Four.
 Eating mindfully.
-(Hand-drawn black-ink doodled image of a person holding a mixing bowl with yellow substance inside.)
+Illustrated by a hand-drawn black-ink doodled image of a person holding a mixing bowl with a yellow substance inside.

 Comments are closed.